ATaCR

 1. Download noise data

 We wish to download one month of data for the station M08A for March 2012.
-The various options above allow us to select the additional channels to use (e.g., -C 12,P for both horizontal and pressure data - which is the default setting).
-Default frequency settings for data pre-processing match those of the Matlab ATaCR software and can therefore be ignored when calling the program.
+The program will search for and download all available (1,2,Z,H) data.
+Default frequency settings for data pre-processing match those of the Matlab ATaCR software.
 Since the file M08A.pkl contains only one station, it is not necessary to specify a key.
 This option would be useful if the database contained several stations and we were only interested in downloading data for M08A.
 In this case, we would specify --keys=M08A or --keys=7D.M08A.
 The only required options at this point are the --start and --end options to specify the dates for which data will be downloaded.

 If you change your mind about the pre-processing options, you can always re-run the following line with the option -O, which will overwrite the data saved to disk.

-To download all broadband seismic and pressure data, simply type in a terminal:
+To download all available data, simply type in a terminal:

 $ atacr_download_data --start=2012-03-01 --end=2012-04-01 M08A.pkl